 The Wheatley Papers consists of a November 12, 1770 letter transcribed by Phillis Wheatley while she was still enslaved and owned by the Wheatley family of Boston.
 The letter was written on behalf of Nathaniel Wheatley, who was the son of John Wheatley, who was Phillis' owner.
 The letter is addressed to William Channing and refers his attempt to settle a legal case.

 John Whitford Papers, 1829-1921.
 New Bern, N.C.

-The Whitford Papers contains a letter written by Jack Williamson to his former master.
+The Whitford Papers contains a letter written by Jack Williamson to his former owner.
 In this October 8, 1864 letter, Williamson is asking for assistance; the horse he owns is at risk of being stolen and his crops are being damaged.

 Recommended Secondary Sources

 Numerous books have been published that describe slave life from the perspective of the slaves themselves.
 For a list of slave narrative and autobiographies, search the on-line catalog using the subject heading: Slaves--United States--Biography.
 The following books specifically address slave letters:

 Blacks in Bondage: Letters of American Slaves edited by Robert S. Starobin